|

 river.
 The wind was blowing steadily at an estimated 50 miles an hour.

-Occasionally we lost our footing on the bluff and were blown
+Occasionally we lost our footing on the bluff and were blown down.

 I had waxed my skiis before